bigwig/documentation/Add-on Documentation/Deployment/SSL.md

 Please pay attention to the fields Country Name and Common Name.
 The country name should contain the 2 letter code of your country according to the [ISO 3166-1](http://www.iso.org/iso/country_codes/iso_3166_code_lists/country_names_and_code_elements.htm) format.
 Second and most important is the common name.
-That should reflect the domain for which you want to issue the certificate.
+This should reflect the domain for which you want to issue the certificate.
 As mentioned earlier this cannot be a root domain but has to have a format like `www.example.com`.

 #### Issuing the Certificate

-After choosing you CA you have to go through their process of issuing the certificate.
-For that you will need the CSR file, which was created in the previous step, and in many cases to define the web server you are going to use.
+After choosing your CA you have to go through their process of issuing the certificate.
+For this you will need the CSR file, which was created in the previous step, and quite often to define the web server you are going to use.
 In that case you should select the Nginx web server and if this is not an option then Apache 2.x should also be OK.

 In the end your CA will provide you with some files including the SSL certificate and the Certificate Chain.
 Your certificate file should have either a `.crt` or `.pem` extension.
 Our service requires the certificates to be in PEM format so if it isn't you can transform it with the following command:
  ~~~
- openssl x509 -inform PEM -in www_example_com.crt -out www_example_com.pem
+ $ openssl x509 -inform PEM -in www_example_com.crt -out www_example_com.pem
  ~~~

 The content of the file should look like this: